-- 4.3.4.5.1 The organisation shall document the corrective actions taken when monitoring result shows that control measures are not implemented or ineffective to eliminate or prevent the contamination. - 4.3.4.5.2 Corrective actions shall ensure the halal integrity of the goods or process is protected, the control measures are being re-implemented as planned and the goods during which period the control measures are not implemented are handled according to procedures established.
+- 4.3.4.5.1 The organisation shall document the corrective actions taken when monitoring result shows that control measures are not implemented or ineffective to eliminate or prevent the contamination. - 4.3.4.5.2 Corrective actions shall ensure the halal integrity of the products and/or goods or process is protected, the control measures are being re-implemented as planned and the products and/or goods during which period the control measures are not implemented are handled according to procedures established.